Creepyrishi/Single_Variable_Linear_Regression-/README.md

 ...
 ```

+## Implementation Using Scikit-Learn

+In addition to the manual implementation, linear regression can also be performed using the `scikit-learn` library, which simplifies the process.

 ---

 **Conclusion**: The code successfully learns the parameters `w` and `b` to fit the line `Y = 3X + 7`, demonstrating the core mechanics of linear regression and gradient descent.